 Adoption therefore means the act of taking on something as it is, while adaptation involves you changing, or you changing something else, to fit the circumstances.

 In academic writing, a researcher might well adopt a questionnaire method, but they might adapt someone else’s questionnaire if it needs more questions on widgets and fewer on bath mats, for example.

-You can find more troublesome pairs here and the index to them all so far is here.
+You can find more troublesome pairs here, and here’s the index to them all!